eldstal/vibease/README.md

 My device responds with the following (plaintext bytes): `[0x20 0x45 0x25 0x0e 0x0b 0x50 0x5e 0x62 0x64 0x19 0x56]`

-The beginning of this is the same two bytes as the command, which leads me to believe it is a response.
-I have not yet figured out the contents of this message.

 ### Vibrate Pattern